smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: 2/3 of Roland Park is covered in canopy

-"Two-thirds of the neighborhood \[Roland Park\] is covered with tree canopy in the summer."
+“Two-thirds of the neighborhood \[Roland Park\] is covered with tree canopy in the summer.”

 #### Explanation